 - They have multiple layers in the cups to provide good support to fuller breasts.

-A good nursing bra is more convenient and comfortable than a conventional bra.
+A good nursing bra is more convenient and comfortable than a conventional bra and can be easily worn with nursing tops.

 When Should You Start Using A Nursing Bra?